Lowest Price Guaranteed

 Booking the install

-For a heritage home, hire a crew that can assess and refinish original fir and level an old subfloor.
-For a condo, hire one that has cleared New West strata approvals.
-Confirm liability insurance and WorkSafeBC coverage in both cases.
-Browse installers who cover New Westminster in the Name Flooring installer directory.
+For a condo, hire an installer who has cleared New Westminster strata approvals.
+For a character home, hire one who will level the subfloor and name the underlayment in the quote.
+Confirm liability insurance and WorkSafeBC coverage either way.
+Browse crews who cover New Westminster in the Name Flooring installer directory.

 Planning a project nearby?

-See our guides to flooring installation in Burnaby and floor installation in Vancouver for nearby heritage and strata conditions.
+See our guides to flooring installation in Burnaby and flooring installation in Richmond for how conditions shift nearby.

 Get a New Westminster flooring estimate in under two minutes

-Tell us whether you are restoring a character home or outfitting a condo, your rooms, and your square footage, and our free installation estimate returns a real number fast.
-Compare engineered hardwood, vinyl plank, laminate, and tile, then book a New West installer through Name Flooring.
+Tell us whether you are in a tower or a character home, your rooms, and your square footage, and our free installation estimate returns a real number in under two minutes.
+Compare our laminate and exclusive Nature Bliss collections, then book a New Westminster installer through Name Flooring.

 New Westminster flooring installation FAQ